 - The accident was ‘work-related’ – This is the case if any of the following played a significant role in the accident:

 - The way the work was carried out,

 - Any machinery, plant, substances or equipment used for work

 - The condition of the site or premises where the accident happened

-- The injury is a type that is ‘reportable’ – The list of reportable incidents is extensive (for more information take a look at the guidelines) but they include:
+The list of reportable incidents is extensive (for more information take a look at the guidelines).
+However, some of the specified injuries include: